A quote from a conveyancing solicitor for legal costs on the sale of a house may also include some items listed as disbursements.

-This means they are fees that the Solicitor will have to pay to other companies during the process of selling your property.
+This means they are fees that the solicitor will have to pay to other companies during the process of selling your property.
 You can read more here about the disbursements involved when buying a property.

-These fees do not form part of the Solicitor’s own costs or charges.
-Your Solicitor will collect payment from you and pay the money over to another organisation.
-They are usually paid through your Solicitor because this is more convenient.
+These fees do not form part of the solicitor’s own costs or charges.
+Your property lawyer will collect payment from you and pay the money over to another organisation.
+They are usually paid through your solicitor because this is more convenient.

 When a home is being sold, the seller’s conveyancing solicitor will obtain an official copy of the title and the title plan to send to the buyers’ solicitor with the contract.

-This is necessary to show that you own the property being sold.
+This is necessary to show you own the property being sold.

 How much the disbursements will cost in total depends on your specific property.
 Why not get a quick quote to find out how much disbursements will cost right now?
 There’s no obligation to buy and we’re always happy to answer queries, even if you don’t need a solicitor right away.